michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 */
 ```

-This doesn't work (doesn't throw an error), because Sesterl deletes the unused parameter from the type and assumes they are the same thing:
+The below example doesn't work (doesn't throw an error), because Sesterl deletes the unused parameter from the type and assumes they are the same thing:

 ```sml
 module Hello = struct